 It started with visual communication, painting, photography and design; later the written word in combination with colour, sound and movement.

-In around 2005 I shifted my focus from mass communication to interpersonal communication.
+In around 2005, I shifted my focus from mass communication to interpersonal communication.
 When I did this, it pleasantly surprised me to discover that I inspired excellent results as a leadership coach.
-I loved it and soon found that my broad experience in the psychology of advertising and media empowered me with an assortment of skills and experiences that remain attractive to business owners.
+I loved it and soon found that my broad experience in the psychology of advertising and media empowered me with an assortment of skills and experiences that remain attractive to managers and business owners.

 I gained years of experience creating print, TV and radio commercials for brands such as Nissan and Volvo.
-Then in 1994, I started working on the launch of Windows 95 for Microsoft and this led me to become deeply involved in commercial web development.
+Then in 1994, I started work on the launch of Windows 95 for Microsoft, and this led me to become deeply involved in commercial web development.